25.14 Summary and Further Resources

 transmute

-: How to reinterpret memory at a bit level, with an emphasis on the associated dangers. - Memory Handling: Interactions with RAII and the pitfalls of data races and invalid deallocations.
+: Bitwise re-interpretation of memory and its inherent risks. - Memory Handling: How RAII still applies, and the pitfalls of data races and invalid deallocations.

-- FFI: How to declare and call external C functions, and how to wrap them in safe functions.
+- FFI: Declaring and calling external C functions, and creating safe wrappers.

-- Unions and Mutable Globals: Their uses, how they differ from typical variables, and their inherent dangers.
+- Unions and Mutable Globals: How they work, when to use them, and their dangers.

-- Examples: Such as using unsafe pointer arithmetic to split a mutable slice.
+- Examples: Using unsafe pointer arithmetic to split a mutable slice.

-- Verification Tools: How to use Miri to detect undefined behavior in unsafe code.
+- Verification Tools: Employing Miri to detect undefined behavior.

 asm!